Consent Grain

 How do I record a consent withdrawal?

-The prior_consent field links the withdrawal to the original grant by hash, creating a verifiable consent lifecycle.
-For compliance audits, this chain provides the full history needed to demonstrate lawful processing under GDPR Article 7 or equivalent regulations — you can show exactly when consent was granted, under which basis, and exactly when it was withdrawn.
+Match grants to withdrawals by the subject_did + scope + grantee_did combination rather than by a stored back-reference: prior_consent is not persisted on the ingest path, so a withdrawal cannot rely on linking to the original grant by hash.
+For compliance audits, the time-ordered sequence of grant and withdrawal grains for a given combination provides the history needed to demonstrate lawful processing under GDPR Article 7 or equivalent regulations — you can show when consent was granted, under which basis, and when it was withdrawn.

 Withdrawal takes effect immediately.
 Once a withdrawal grain exists, any system checking consent for the given subject_did + scope + grantee_did combination will find the withdrawal and should halt the associated data processing.
 Your application code is responsible for performing this check before processing.